davidwmartines/ReadModels/README.md

-## An Open Source framework for .NET, using Redis
+## An open source framework for .NET, using Redis

 ReadModels is optimized for situations where read-operations must execute as fast as possible, at the cost of extra processing during write-operations.

-This framework is expected to be used in an architecture where write-operations to a master, transaction store (i.e., the "write-model"), will cause the updates to the read-model to occur asynchronously, achieving eventual consistency with the write-model.
+This framework is expected to be used in an architecture where write-operations to a master, transactional store (i.e., the "write-model"), will cause the updates to the read-model to occur asynchronously, achieving eventual consistency with the write-model.

 As the read-model is updated to reflect changes in the write-model, indexes are maintained based on pre-defined search and lookup requirements.